GRADY COUNTY PRISON

 Read the investigation: “Dunked, Stacked and Served: Why Georgia Prison Trays Are Making People Sick”

-Sexual violence in Georgia prisons is systemic and state-sanctioned by neglect.
-The DOJ’s October 2024 findings letter concluded that sexual assault is “rampant” and that GDC does not reasonably protect incarcerated people, including LGBTI individuals, from sexual harm.
-In 2022, the GDC recorded 456 allegations of sexual abuse; only 35 — 7.7 percent — were substantiated.
-The department’s own consultants, PREA Auditors of America, reviewed 388 PREA investigation files in May 2022 and found that not a single one met the law’s standards.
+The DOJ’s October 2024 findings declared that sexual assault in Georgia prisons is “rampant” and that GDC does not reasonably protect incarcerated people from sexual harm.
+Of 456 sexual-abuse allegations recorded in 2022, only 35 were substantiated—a rate of 7.7 percent.
+GDC’s own consultants reviewed 388 PREA investigation files in May 2022 and found that not a single one met the law’s standards.
 Georgia has never submitted a PREA certification of full compliance to the U.S. Department of Justice in the law’s two-decade history.

 Sources